Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory: Conclusions

 \section{Conclusions}

-In this paper, motivated by recent studies at MIPT (even in no-click limit \cite{10.21468/SciPostPhys.14.5.138, 10.21468/SciPostPhysCore.6.3.051, PhysRevB.103.224210, Chakrabarti:2025hsb}), we have initiated an investigation of the dynamics of entanglement for a 1+1D $\mathbb{Z}_{2}$ gauge theory in the presence of measurement for various physical observables.
+In this paper, motivated by recent studies of MIPT, including in post-selected no-click settings \cite{10.21468/SciPostPhys.14.5.138, 10.21468/SciPostPhysCore.6.3.051, PhysRevB.103.224210, Chakrabarti:2025hsb}, we have initiated a study of post-selected non-Hermitian filtering dynamics in a $(1+1)$-dimensional $\mathbb{Z}_{2}$ lattice gauge theory.
+The filtering terms considered here are associated with gauge-invariant operators naturally present in the theory: the electric flux, the particle-antiparticle number, and the mesonic hopping operator.
 At this point, we stress that our work differs from previous work, e.g., \cite{PhysRevB.111.094315}, where the authors investigate the breaking or non-breaking of Gauss's law under measurement, working in the no-click limit.
-Our motivation is distinct: we treat the system as a monitored system, measuring physical observables (naturally encoded in the theory) such as the electric field or a mesonic string (connecting two sites and one link only), and study the entanglement dynamics in the no-click limit.
-Most importantly, we have ensured that Gauss's law remains valid throughout the period during which we are observing the dynamics.
-This makes our study distinct.
-In fact, this model provides us with non-local extended physical observables, and, to the best of our knowledge, this paper is the first to study entanglement dynamics in a lattice gauge theory under measurement.
+In contrast, our focus is on the entanglement dynamics generated by gauge-invariant post-selected filtering terms.
+Since the $\mathbb{Z}_{2}$ gauge theory naturally contains both local operators and an extended mesonic hopping operator, it provides a useful setting to compare local and non-local filtering dynamics within a common framework.
+We also explicitly check that Gauss's law remains satisfied throughout the time evolution.

-We first computed EE for the model described by (\ref{H3}) and found that it does not saturate over time in the absence of measurements.
-Then, after computing the time-averaged EE for different values of the interaction parameter $x$, we found that it increases with increasing $x\,.$ Next, we incorporate measurement into the dynamics.
-Treating the system as a monitored system and continuously measuring it, we study the dynamics of the EE.
-Specifically, we investigate how the late-time saturation value of EE depends on the measurement, system size, and the nature of the measurement operators.
-We work in a no-click limit, as explained in the main text.
-We have meticulously benchmarked our tensor network code against exact diagonalization techniques and checked the time evolution using different methods.
-To reduce the Trotter error (especially when measuring a non-local extended operator), we have used a second-order TEBD algorithm implemented in ITensor using MPS.
+We first studied the unitary dynamics generated by the Hamiltonian in (\ref{H2}).
+In the absence of non-Hermitian filtering terms, the EE does not saturate within the time window studied.
+We also computed the time-averaged EE for different values of the coupling parameter $x$ and found that it increases with increasing $x$.
+We then turned to the post-selected non-Hermitian dynamics.
+Specifically, we investigated how the late-time behaviour of EE depends on the filtering strength $\gamma$, the system size, and the locality structure of the operator entering the anti-Hermitian term.
+The numerical calculations were performed using second-order TEBD and benchmarked against exact diagonalisation, first-order TEBD, and TDVP for small systems.
+We also checked the time evolution using different numerical schemes, and used a second-order TEBD algorithm implemented in ITensor using MPS to control Trotter errors, especially for the extended hopping operator.